1. BEFORE CAMP

 Campers spend their day with their cabin/village group.
 Our staff are intentional about creating a strong community in the cabin/village so that everyone makes friends with the rest of their cabin and feels like they belong.

 You can email your camper HERE.
-Emails will be printed off and delivered to campers at mealtimes.
-During check-in time you can drop off letters and packages to be delivered during the week.
+Emails will be printed off and delivered to campers once a day at lunchtime.
+During check-in time you can drop off letters and packages at the first check-in table to be delivered during the week.
 Regular mail can also be sent to the following addresses:

 (Your child’s name) (Your child’s name)